torbenstaud/Bootstrapping-block-maxima/README.md

 # Bootstrapping-Estimators-based-on-the-Block-Maxima-Method

-This repository contains the code used to generate the simulation and case studies of the paper: Bücher, Staud (2024): Bootstrapping Estimators based on the Block Maxima Method.
+This repository contains the code used to reproduce simulation study results and case study findings of the paper: Bücher, Staud (2024): Bootstrapping Estimators based on the Block Maxima Method.

 **Attention: The scripts are mostly not standalone as a High Performance Cluster was used!**